Scholars Program Requirements

 • Time spent planning, prepping for, publicizing, and carrying out a political education event.

-• Internships or volunteering in an elected official’s office.
+• Volunteering in an elected official’s office.

 *While holding an elected position in a CWRU student organization is a valuable leadership opportunity, “political engagement” in Civic Engagement Scholars refers to off-campus, community positions and elections.